 Many WGU students receive scholarships and grants that make earning their degrees even more affordable.

 During the past three years, WGU has awarded over $5 million in scholarships using the university's own funds as well as third-party contributions.

 WGU is proud to offer a flexible, affordable education that fits the needs of America’s service men and women, veterans, and their families.
 Your WGU online degree program will travel with you no matter where you’re deployed or stationed.
 Our programs are approved for benefits under the Montgomery GI Bill®, and because our tuition and fees are so low, veterans will usually find all of their costs covered by their government benefits.

-WGU has been listed as a top military-friendly university for six consecutive years by Military Advanced Education Magazine and for five straight years by G.I.
-Jobs.
+WGU has been listed as a top military-friendly university for eight consecutive years by Military Advanced Education Magazine and for five straight years by G.I.
+Jobs Magazine.

 As a nonprofit university, WGU doesn’t need to benefit shareholders.
 Our students are our main concern.
 We also try to keep our operating costs low.
 And since we’re an exclusively online university, we don’t need to maintain expensive classroom buildings, a campus, and other non-academic programs.

 Using financial aid is a personal decision.
 When making this decision, you should know that a degree is a great investment in yourself that will pay for itself many times over.
 Individuals with a bachelor’s degree earn on average almost a million dollars more over the course their careers compared to those without one.
 A master’s degree typically has a similar impact on your wallet.
 You should definitely consider federal financial aid if it means the difference between getting your degree or not.
 Speak to an